Rise-Vision/widget-google-calendar/README.md

 To preview Widgets locally, you'll need to use the [Widget Preview](https://github.com/Rise-Vision/widget-preview) app available [here](http://192.254.220.36/~rvi/widget-preview/).

 ### Testing
-Execute the following command in Terminal to run both end-to-end and unit tests:
+Testing requires that you have [PhantomJS](http://phantomjs.org) installed on your machine.
+Execute the following commands in Terminal to run both end-to-end and unit tests:
 ```
+npm install -g phantomjs-prebuilt
 gulp test
 ```